adon-cloudcannon/landing-page-test/src/collections/posts/40-services-to-upsell-as-a-freelance-web-developer-or-web-development-agency.md

 Deliver more value to your clients by offering digital ad management as an add-on service.
 Connect your clients' websites to <a target="_blank" rel="noopener" href="https://ads.google.com/home/campaigns/search-ads/">Google Ads</a> and create, monitor, and optimize their ads.
 You can create search, display, or YouTube ads, depending on each client's specific industry and budget constraints.

-##

 ### 15\.
 Web Analytics

 Deliver more value to almost any web development client by offering to connect free website analytics tools, like <a target="_blank" rel="noopener" href="https://analytics.google.com/">Google Analytics</a>, to their website.
 This can be easily done through Google Tag Manager or directly in the website’s code.
 Alternatively, you can earn a commission by referring your clients to paid web analytics providers.
 Many of your clients may not know how (or why) to use their connected web analytics tools.
 So as a freelance web developer or agency owner, you can step in to fill this knowledge gap by offering monthly <a target="_blank" rel="noopener" href="https://skillshop.exceedlms.com/student/catalog/list?category_ids=6431-google-analytics-4">web analytics reporting</a> as an additional service.
-This saves your clients the time and effort required to learn to navigate web analytics tools and make sense of the data, while still being able to benefit from analytics insights!
+This saves your clients the time and effort required to learn to navigate web analytics tools and make sense of the data, while still being able to benefit from analytics insights.

-## {% bookshop 'markdown/anchor' name: "web-development-security-upsells" %}
+## {% bookshop 'markdown/anchor' name: "web-development-security-addons" %}

 ## Web development & security services

 ### 16\.
 Hosting, domain names & CDNs

 Offering <a target="_blank" rel="noopener" href="/hosting/">web hosting</a>&nbsp;and a <a target="_blank" rel="noopener" href="/documentation/articles/hosting-your-site-on-a-custom-domain/">custom domain name</a>&nbsp;are the most common web development add-on services, they go hand-in-hand.
 You can offer shared hosting packages, cloud servers, or virtual private servers, depending on your client’s needs and budget.
 You can add even more value to clients who operate internationally by bundling web hosting with a Content Delivery Network (CDN) to <a target="_blank" rel="noopener" href="https://cloudcannon.com/blog/watching-your-core-web-vitals-on-jamstack/">optimize loading times</a>&nbsp;by storing their websites in multiple servers across the globe.
 You can manage your client’s hosting, domain, and CDN, and bill them for the costs along with your web development services.
-It is up to you how much to charge for these services, so these add-ons are no-brainers.&nbsp;
+Some of these services are trivially quick and easy to set up, so offering these add-ons is a no-brainer.&nbsp;

 ### 17\.
 Site maintenance

 As the world of web development continues to evolve, it is necessary to make incremental changes to maintain best practices.
-Provide your clients with the best website possible by bundling website builds with a yearly <a target="_blank" rel="noopener" href="https://danlok.com/how-to-negotiate-a-retainer-fee-with-a-new-client/">site maintenance retainer</a>.
-This will provide you or your web development agency with a recurring income, while ensuring that your client's receive a top-notch service.
+You can provide your clients with the best website possible by bundling website builds with a yearly <a target="_blank" rel="noopener" href="https://danlok.com/how-to-negotiate-a-retainer-fee-with-a-new-client/">site maintenance retainer</a>.
+This ensures that your clients will continue to make the most of the site you build them, and has the added potential to provide you or your web development agency with a recurring income.

 ### 18\.
 Spam prevention